 Staten Island is an extremely ethnically-diverse borough.
 The people who call Staten Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Staten Island residents report their race to be White, followed by Asian.
 Staten Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.45% of the borough’s residents.
-Important ancestries of people in Staten Island include Irish, German, Polish, and Russian.
+Important ancestries of people in Staten Island include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Staten Island is English.
 Other important languages spoken here include Spanish and Chinese.